 In late 2013, Mr Zhang made his first visit to Australian shores.
 He joined the 104,000-strong crowd in the grandstands of Flemington racecourse to watch the Gai Waterhouse trained Fiorente win the Melbourne Cup, and inspired by his experience, began investigating the available opportunities to invest in the Australian racing and breeding industry.

-Mr Zhang purchased what would be the first property for Yulong’s Australian operation- Yulong Park in Bayles, Victoria.
-In the years since, Yulong has expanded adding what was Limerick Lane and another two nearby properties in the heartland of Victoria’s thoroughbred country, now totalling over 1000 acres to their portfolio, cementing the notion they are in this for the long haul.
+Mr Zhang purchased what would be the first property for Yulong’s Australian operation – Yulong Park in Bayles, Victoria.
+In the years since, Yulong has expanded adding what was Limerick Lane and another two nearby properties in the heartland of Victoria’s thoroughbred country, now totalling over 3000 acres to their portfolio, cementing the notion they are in this for the long haul.

 a family business

 Mr Zhang’s three children are also heavily involved in the management of Yulong Investments around the globe.
-His eldest daughter April is Director (Finance), whilst daughter Rachel, her husband Harris and son Long are also part of the operational team.
+His eldest daughter April is Director of Finance.

 Aside from the Victorian properties, Yulong also boast a 3,000-acre stud farm and equestrian school in China and are supportive of the local racing industry.

 Yulong is named for the legendary and revered Chinese dragon.
 With a head resembling that of a horse, a Chinese dragon is a cultural and spiritual symbol that represents strength, prosperity and harmony.
 A provider of good fortune to those who deserve it, the dragon will lift you to the skies to guide you in achieving your dreams.